0niv001/rwTraining/Java/Spring.md

 - Look through documentation - data, web, cache, core
 - can use yaml for properties file.
 - can provide defaults using :

+**Annotations**
+@Controller -> Selected class/method is a controller
+- Sends HTTP requests and redirect to view.
+- Specialisation of component, allowing for auto detection.
+- Need to connect URLs with methods ->

+@GetMapping("URL")
+- Connects URL with method when receiving GET request to specified url

+@RequestParam
+- can have (defaultValue = "") for a default value

+Add Model - Map of keys and values in model and add it to request and forward to view destination